tkidman/rally-round/readme.md

 * Move manual result config to initialState.js ✓
 * split output.js up into smaller files ✓
 * Write and read cache from S3 ✓
+* Flag so points aren't calculated for in progress events ✓
 * Show division in overall driver standings
 * Recalculate diffs in overall and show in overall results